 Sony also employs many foreign workers at its manufacturing sites in Malaysia.
 In response to social concerns over forced labor, Sony commissioned a third-party assessment involving a fact-finding survey and risk identification regarding employment of foreign workers and their labor conditions at Sony manufacturing sites in Malaysia in fiscal 2016.
 The assessment was conducted by the non-profit Business for Social Responsibility, which provides its member companies with research and consulting services relating to corporate social responsibility.

-The third party assessment was implemented by interviewing management, human resources personnel, and foreign workers from Indonesia, Nepal, Myanmar, Vietnam, and Bangladesh, as well as interviewing temporary staffing agencies acting as intermediaries for foreign workers either in their home countries or Malaysia.
+The third party assessment was implemented by interviewing management, Employees personnel, and foreign workers from Indonesia, Nepal, Myanmar, Vietnam, and Bangladesh, as well as interviewing temporary staffing agencies acting as intermediaries for foreign workers either in their home countries or Malaysia.
 Personnel from the CSR department in Japan were dispatched to Malaysia to observe the assessment, which covered the entire process from before hiring (prior to leaving the home country) to actual hiring and conditions after termination of employment (after expiry of the employment contract).
 The assessment did not find any cases that qualified as serious legal violations, but identified some areas for improvement that Sony is currently working to address.
 For example, the assessment found that living conditions for foreign workers hired through temporary staffing agencies could be improved in terms of the cleanliness of dormitories, living space provided, and surrounding environment.
-Sony is working with temporary staffing agencies to make improvements by implementing follow-up visits to dormitories, as well as citing agencies that have made positive improvements and sharing their initiatives among agencies.
+Sony is working with temporary staffing agencies to make improvements by implementing follow-up visits to dormitories, as well as recognizing agencies that have made positive improvements and sharing their initiatives among agencies.